webdigga/divorce-coach/src/posts/faqs.md

 * Structured Coursework: A three-part coursework structure ensures you master your coaching skills
 * Private Facebook Group: Access a community of Sara Davison-accredited coaches for support and advice
 * Accreditation and Marketing Support: Earn your Break-Up & Divorce Coach Accreditation certificate and gain access to marketing logos for The Sara Davison Break-Up & Divorce Coach Accreditation and The International Divorce Coach Centre of Excellence
-* Business Promotion Opportunities: Get featured in The Divorce Coach Clinic webinar series to promote your coaching business.
+* Business Promotion Opportunities: Get featured in The Divorce Coach Clinic webinar series to promote your coaching business

 ### 4. Is This Course Right for Me?